liip/limmatstrasse-183/README.md

 # Limmatstrasse 183, Zürich 5

+we sublet the 2nd floor at our new office location starting in April/May 2014.

 It's at Limmatstrasse 183, Kreis 5, between Limmatplatz and Escher-Wyss-Platz right before the Viaduct and very near to Tram-Station